-The local employer is required to report the details of the tax withheld and other aspects of the operation of the SAP to HM Revenue & Customs on its Annual UK Revenue Tax Return and on its Form 39.
+The local employer is required to report the details of the tax withheld and other aspects of the operation of the SAP to HM Revenue & Customs on its annual UK tax returns (including the online share schemes report).
 The Trustee also has reporting obligations in relation to the SAP.